Oligodynamic effect: Zinc

 Zinc oxide is used as a weak antiseptic and in paints as a white pigment and mold-growth inhibitor.
-Zinc chloride is a common ingredient in mouthwashes and deodorants, and zinc pyrithione is an ingredient in antidandruff shampoos.
-Galvanized (zinc-coated) fittings on roofs impede the growth of algae.
-Copper- and zinc-treated shingles are available.
+Zinc chloride is a common ingredient in mouthwashes and deodorants.
+Zinc pyrithione is an ingredient in antidandruff shampoos.
+In roofing, galvanized fittings zinc-treated shingles are used to impede algae growth.
 Zinc iodide and zinc sulfate are used as topical antiseptics.